Weed Management

 Local spraying contractors can be found here.

-• Commit to undertake any vegetation management activities (that would ordinarily be done by herbicide spraying) that may be required within the road frontage for road construction or maintenance purposes.
+4. The participant commits to undertake any vegetation management activities that may be required within the road reserve, for road construction or maintenance purposes.
+This will be by request.

 If you don’t find the answers you are looking for in the information above, or to report declared weeds to Council click the button below.